Institutional Review Board (IRB) proposals

 Note that IRB protocol violations often involve the exposure of confidential data, accidental or not (such as losing tablets, computers or cameras which have subjects’ data – whether or not it is encrypted).
 When personal or identifiable data is exposed, the IRB needs to make a determination on what risk of harm this exposure inflicts on the subjects, and what mitigating measures the research team needs to undertake in order to address these risks.
 They might decide, for example, that the researchers need to contact the study subjects to inform them of the breached data, or that additional psychological or legal assistance must be offered to subjects to deal with any consequences of the data breach.
 The IRB may also decide that data collected in violation of the study protocols or without full informed consent from the subjects cannot be used in research, though this is an extreme outcome that only rarely occurs.
 In most cases, the risk of harm is low, and the IRB will only request to halt data collection and amend the study protocols to ensure compliance with the original IRB proposal.

 Unanticipated problems and adverse events

 You must also report any unanticipated problem involving potential risk to participants or others.
 An unexpected, research-related event is one where the risk exceeds the nature, severity, or frequency described in the protocol, study consent form or other study information previously reviewed and approved by the IRB.

-The webpage of the OHRP gives further guidance on "unanticipated problems" including how and when researchers should report the problems to the IRB.
-Unanticipated problems that are serious adverse events should be reported to the IRB within one week of the investigator becoming aware of the event whereas other unanticipated problems should be reported within two weeks.
+OHRP gives further guidance on "unanticipated problems," including how and when researchers should report the problems to the IRB.
+Unanticipated problems that are serious adverse events should be reported to the IRB within one week of the investigator becoming aware of the event, while other unanticipated problems should be reported within two weeks.